 But like all careful vegans do, you might ask first, is ascorbic acid vegan?
 Well, I have to look at all its sources, including supplements and checked to see if any non-vegan ingredients have been sneaked in.

 While there might be some rare exceptions, the answer is Yes!
-Ascorbic acis is vegan!
+Ascorbic acid is vegan!

 Functions Of Vitamin C In The Human Body